Skip to main content

 *: Tap or click inside the table and scroll horizontally to view the rightmost columns.

-- Complete MIDI realisations of all 247 examples, rendered at modern concert pitch (A = 440 Hz).
-These mechanically generated versions provide maximum rhythmic clarity and interpretative neutrality, offering a precise reference for analytical and comparative purposes.
+1. Complete MIDI realisations of all 247 examples, rendered at modern concert pitch (A = 440 Hz).
+These mechanically generated versions provide a rhythmically exact and interpretatively neutral analytical reference.

 Recordings by Les Sacqueboutiers